danielmapar/fast/README.md

 * Install [Vagrant](https://developer.hashicorp.com/vagrant/downloads).

-* Install the `vagrant-vbguest` plugin:
-  * `vagrant plugin install vagrant-vbguest`
-    * This plugin is used to install the correct version of VirtualBox Guest Additions.
-Otherwise, you may encounter issues with the shared folder, latency, and other issues.

 * Run `vagrant up --provision`.

+* Reload the VM: `vagrant reload`
+  * This should open a new window with the desktop environment.
-* Run `vagrant ssh` to get inside the VM afterwards.
+  * Run `vagrant ssh` in case you just need access to the VM terminal.